Alessandro Piccolo (agricultural scientist): Life and work

-After the classical studies High School "E.Q.Visconti" in Rome he studied chemistry at the University La Sapienza in Rome and obtained a Dr. Phil.
+After classical studies at High School "E.Q.Visconti" in Rome, he studied chemistry at the University La Sapienza in Rome and obtained a Dr. Phil.
 Degree cum laude.
-In 1978 he spent as a Fulbright fellow a research period at the University of Illinois Urbana-Champaign where he also obtained a degree in agricultural chemistry.
+In 1978, he spent a research period as a Fulbright fellow at the University of Illinois Urbana-Champaign where he also obtained a degree in agricultural chemistry.
 From 1980 to 1983 he served in Ethiopia as an expert of the United Nations organization FAO at the Ethiopian Institute of Agricultural Research.
-He then became tenure researcher at the Institutes for Agricultural Science of the Italian Ministry of Agricultural Science first in Rome and then in Florence.
+He then became a tenure researcher at the Institutes for Agricultural Science of the Italian Ministry of Agricultural Science, first in Rome and then in Florence.

 In 1992 Piccolo was appointed professor of agricultural chemistry and ecology at the Federico II University of Naples.
 Within soil chemistry, his particular interests are the molecular nature and dynamics of humic matter and the transformation of agricultural biomass and biorefinery residues in compost and soil.